-As both the workbook and glossary are only accessible via online portal, cells phones and laptops will be permitted for classroom activities only.
-Any other type of use is highly discouraged and will be reflected in the participation portion of your final grade.
+As many of the materials you will be working with will be available in electronic form, cells phones, laptops and tablets will be permitted for classroom activities only.
+Any other type of us is highly discouraged and will be reflected in the participation portion of your final grade.